agrc/forklift/readme.md

 1. Add ArcGIS Pro to your path.
    - If installed for all users: `c:\Program Files\ArcGIS\Pro\bin\Python\scripts\`.
    - If install for single user: `C:\Users\{USER}\AppData\Local\Programs\ArcGIS\Pro\bin\Python\Scripts`.
-1. Create a conda environment for forklift `conda create --name forklift --clone arcgispro-py3`.
+1. Create a conda environment for forklift `conda create --name forklift`.
 1. Activate the conda environment `activate forklift`.
+1. `conda install arcpy -c esri`
 1. `pip install .\` from the directory containing `setup.py`.
 1. Install the python dependencies for your pallets.
 1. `forklift config init`